 You can spot walls and floors from old Roman homes, walls, businesses, and water pumps, giving a surprisingly detailed glimpse into the past.
 If you’re a history buff, this museum is one spot you can’t miss.

-Experience the Gothic Quarter.
+Experience the Gothic Quarter

 This historic sector of town is home to some of the area’s oldest buildings, giving it even more history and charm than the rest of the city.
 You’ll find an eclectic assortment of coffee shops and cafes, eateries, boutiques, bookstores, and nightclubs to explore, along with scenic plazas perfect for people-watching.
 Catch a late-night concert on a balmy summer evening in Plaça Reial, one of the Gothic Quarter’s most famous squares, or simply get lost wandering down the charming alleys and narrow streets that give this part of town its charm.

-Take a Trip up to Montserrat.
+Take a Trip up to Montserrat

 For an unforgettable day trip, plan a tour of Montserrat.
 This scenic mountain range is home to Santa Maria de Montserrat, a Benedectine monastery, which holds special significance for the local population.
 You can take a cable car to the top of the mountain for some awe-inspiring views, take advantage of a few well-known trails to hike and explore, or bring a picnic lunch to enjoy in a scenic spot.
 The train to Montserrat can take upwards of two hours, but if you’re willing to dedicate the better part of a day to this excursion, you’ll find it well worth the journey.

-Barcelona is the kind of city where you can show up, no plans in place at all, and manage to have an excellent time.
+Barcelona is the kind of city where you can show up, have no plans in place at all, and manage to have an excellent time.
 With beautiful buildings, interesting attractions, world-class museums, and vibrant public squares everywhere you look, it’s easy to see why.
 Still, if you want to make the most of your trip, you will want to include these top attractions in your plans as you make your way through Barcelona.